takenet/markdocs/README.md

 }
 ```

-### HomeController
+### Dependency Injection

-In your Home Controller constructor, inject a `MarkDocsProvider` and initialize its culture info to make sure any further attempt to access the MarkDocs will have the browser culture info set
+You need to configure your DI to inject the `MarkDocsProvider` on your controllers and on your `DynamicNodeProvider`

+Make sure the instantiation is by web request, otherwise cached values will be reused for different users

 ```
-// You need to configure your DI to inject the MarkDocsProvider on your controllers public HomeController(MarkDocsProvider markDocs)
-{
-    // Must be initialized in the HomeController to make sure markDocs.SetCultureInfo(CultureInfo.CurrentUICulture);
-}
+// DI configuration for Simple injector container.RegisterPerWebRequest(() => new MarkDocsProvider(CultureInfo.CurrentUICulture));
 ```

 ### DocsController